MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

 - `Physical data inputs` - List of physical data inputs / identifiers, which are required to be collected for feedback calculation

+- `Sections` - List of feedback sections to be included in feedback
+  - allows to define order of sections and tick / untick to include / exclude section from feedback

 ## Top foods

 Settings to populate top foods feedback section.
 It controls top foods lists and nutrient composition pie charts.